Wheezy72/nuru-ERP/README.md

   - Used by the backend to verify ID tokens sent from the frontend.
   - If missing, Google login requests will fail with:
     - `Google Client ID not configured`

+WhatsApp Business (Cloud API) integration:

+- `WHATSAPP_ACCESS_TOKEN`
+  - Access token for the WhatsApp Cloud API.
+- `WHATSAPP_PHONE_NUMBER_ID`
+  - The phone number ID associated with your WhatsApp Business account.
+- When an invoice is posted, Nuru will attempt to send an invoice summary via WhatsApp to the customer’s phone number.
+- If any of these values are missing, WhatsApp notifications will fail with a clear error such as:
+  - `WHATSAPP_ACCESS_TOKEN not configured`

 M-Pesa (Daraja) integration: